ECSE321-Winter2017-McGill/Group11/TAMASphp/ReadMe.txt

 - Greyed out tabs/thumbnails/pages represent extra features that are still work-in-progress (e.g. profile).
 - Login page provides the premade teacher dummy that can be used for manual testing
 - No teacher registration has been provided as no further functionality can be performed on it afterwards.
 However, the controller fully implements that as reflected by our PHPunits.
+- Refer to Dummies.php for a full list of dummies created.